building-envelope-data/machine/README.md

 Security upgrades are installed automatically and unattendedly by [`unattended-upgrades`](https://packages.debian.org/search?keywords=unattended-upgrades) as configured in the Ansible playbook `local.yml`.
 Non-security upgrades should be done weekly by running `make upgrade-system`.
+If the command asks you to reboot, then please do so and run `make end-maintenance` afterwards.
 Only run the possibly destructive command `make dist-upgrade-system` when you know what you are doing.
 See the entries `upgrade` and `dist-upgrade` in the `apt-get` manual `man apt-get`.

 Additionally, to upgrade `docker-compose`, you need to bump the version number in the Ansible playbook `local.yml` and run `make setup` as explained in [issue